-Translation Ethics introduces the topic of ethics for students, researchers and professional translators.
-Based on a successful course and written by an experienced instructor, the ten core chapters offer an accessible examination of a wide range of interlocking topic areas, which combine to form a cohesive whole, guiding students through the key debates.
+Translation Ethics introduces the topic of ethics for students, researchers, and professional translators.
+Based on a successful course and written by an experienced instructor, the Introduction and nine core chapters offer an accessible examination of a wide range of interlocking topic areas, which combine to form a cohesive whole, guiding students through the key debates.

 This wide-ranging and accessible textbook has been carefully designed to be key reading for a wide range of courses, including distance-learning courses, from translation and interpreting ethics to translation theory and practice.